-• Additional Risk Exposure amount due to fixed overheads: calculated as the difference between Fixed Overheads risk exposure amount and the total of all other risk exposures of the Company (i.e. credit risk, market risk etc.); however, this calculated number has an absolute minimum of zero.
+• Additional Risk Exposure amount due to fixed overheads: calculated as the difference between Fixed Overheads risk exposure amount and the total of all other risk exposures of the Company (i.e., credit risk, market risk etc.); however, this calculated number has an absolute minimum of zero.
 The additional risk exposure amount due to fixed overheads is the exposure that forms part of the Company's Total Risk Exposure Amount for the calculation of the capital ratios (refer to table 6).

 It is noted that the Fixed Overhead requirement is calculated based on the most recent audited financial statements of the institution.
-Therefore, the current calculation of operational risk is based on the 2018 audited financial statements and will only be amended to be based on 2019 audited financial statements once these become available.
+Therefore, the current calculation of operational risk is based on the 2020 audited financial statements.